henry2004y/KeyNotes/contents/wave.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7RB_kD9aSqo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Almost half a century after the discovery of KAW, [@chen2021physics] demonstrated that the proper treatment of this wave requires gyrokinetics (@sec:gyrokinetics).
+However, under some circumstances ($\beta\gg 1$?) the two-fluid theory can recover most if not all of the KAW physics.
+I need to go over the derivations!

 ## Particle Motions